 Psychology is the scientific study of human behaviour and experience.
 This stimulating subject combines fascinating content with a rigorous and scientific approach to investigation.
 It has recently undergone a huge growth in popularity, both as a choice for A level and undergraduate students.
 The course aims to develop both an academic understanding of the subject and an appreciation of its impact on people’s daily lives.

 Psychology A level develops your ability to formulate an argument by presenting and critically evaluating research evidence.
 Accurate and concise writing is important in answering short structured questions and longer essay style questions.
 There is no coursework, but an important element of the course is practical: designing and carrying out research, reporting findings and analysing data.
 This provides good opportunities to develop IT and number skills.
 Lunchtime workshops and a peer mentoring scheme provide further opportunities to further your understanding.
-There is a student-run Psychology Society which organises lunchtime talks by visiting speakers and shows videos of programmes of psychological interest.
-You will have the opportunity to take part in university research and to attend conferences consisting of lectures by academic and practising psychologists.
+There is a student-run Psychology Society which organises lunchtime talks by visiting speakers.
+You will have the opportunity to take part in university research, to visit Bethlem Museum of Mind in London and to attend conferences consisting of lectures by academic and practising psychologists.

 “I really enjoy the topics that we study as they vary from each other, and are all extremely interesting and exciting to learn about.
 The teachers are really supportive and great at explaining things.”